Use websites instead of virtual directories in IIS

 What are virtual directories in IIS?

 Up to and including Intrexx 19.03, you could use virtual directories in IIS to define the URL that is used to reach the portal in the browser.
-The virtual directory was usually created under "Default Web Site" in IIS.
+The virtual directory is usually created below the "Default Web Site" in the IIS.

 In the browser, you could then access your portal by entering your domain and the virtual directory.